alexvoronov/geonetworking/README.md

 API here is work-in-progress, and is expected to change when usage patterns emerge.
 Feedback is welcome.

 The implementation assumes that there is a separate entity (e.g. on the same or on a separate machine) taking care of [Link Layer](http://en.wikipedia.org/wiki/Link_layer) communication.
-Communication between that entity and GeoNetworking stack is implemented via UDP at the moment.
+Communication between that entity and GeoNetworking stack is implemented via UDP at the moment (see [LinkLayerUdpToEthernet](https://github.com/alexvoronov/geonetworking/blob/master/src/main/java/net/gcdc/geonetworking/LinkLayerUdpToEthernet.java)).
+It is easy to change Link Layer entities by implementing a [LinkLayer](https://github.com/alexvoronov/geonetworking/blob/master/src/main/java/net/gcdc/geonetworking/LinkLayer.java), one option could be to use Java bindings for Pcap to sniff and inject frames.

 Implementation targets Java 7 at the moment, with some use of backported features from Java 8.

 ### Building, Testing and Running